 Pre-Departure FAQs for Accepted/Confirmed Students

-PLU’s risk assessment plan guides Wang Center staff and study away program leaders, with input from on-site program staff, to identify potential risks and evaluate their level of impact and likelihood using a 5-point scale.
+Per PLU’s Student University-Sponsored International Travel Policy, in cases where a study away site is designated as a Level 3 or Level 4 by the U.S. Department of State, the Wang Center will build a risk assessment to be reviewed by the International Travel Risk Assessment and Advisory Task Force (ITRAATF).
+ITRAATF will make the final determination on whether PLU can responsibly support study away programs in that location.
+Risk assessments are developed with input from on-site program staff, to identify potential risks and evaluate their level of impact and likelihood using a 5-point scale.
 The primary focus of this risk mitigation strategy is to safeguard student well-being, academic continuity, and limit harm to the local community.

 The Wang Center closely monitors the following standard points of reference when evaluating risk: